eviltrout/ember-cloaking/README.md

 Name of item's property to generate cloaked view DOM id.
 If set `id` will be generated using `cloakView` like so: `{{cloakView}}-cloak-{{item.idProperty}}`.
 Check out [demo](/demos/iscroll.html)

-####offsetFixed
+####offsetFixedTop
 Default: `undefined`

-jQuery selector that will be used to offset what is considered onscreen.
-Discourse uses this for example because we have a `position: fixed` header that is on top of content.
+jQuery selector that will be used to offset the top of what is considered onscreen.
+Discourse uses this for example because we have a `position: fixed; top: 0` header that is on top of content.

+####offsetFixedBottom
+Default: `undefined`

+jQuery selector that will be used to offset the bottom of what is considered onscreen.
+Discourse uses this for example because we have a `position: fixed; bottom: 0` composer that is on top of content.

 ####wrapperTop